JujuAdams/iota/latest/setting-up.md

 The architecture of iota is centred around clocks.
 A clock is responsible for keeping track of when code should be executed.
 Instances (and structs) can attach methods to a clock and the clock will execute those methods at a fixed update frequency.

-Creating a clock is done using the [`new` keyword](https://www.yoyogames.com/en/blog/gamemaker-studio-2-dot-3-new-gml-features) introduced in GameMaker Studio 2.3:
+Creating a clock is done using the [`new` keyword](https://www.yoyogames.com/en/blog/gamemaker-studio-2-dot-3-new-gml-features):

 ```GML
 ///Create Event of the controller object